-The more often you blow your ney, the less often it requires oiling.
+The more often you blow your Neyi, the less often it requires lubrication.

-The best way of lubrication is to use Ney as an oil tank by closing one of the open side of a long and wide PVC pipe.
-Dip your ney completely into the oil and wait for 10 minutes.
-Then take out what you got.
-Hang it upside down from the Neva hole and leave it to rest for at least 4-5 hours to drain the oil.
+The best way of lubrication is to use Ney as an oil tank by closing the open side of a long and wide PVC pipe.
+Submerge your ney completely in oil and wait for 10 minutes.
+Then take out what.
+Hang it upside down from the Neva hole and let it rest for at least 4-5 hours for the oil to drain.
 If you do not have the opportunity to make such a tank, tape all the holes of your Ney.
-Cover the bottom with your finger and pour some oil from the music box.
-Move your ney so that the oil reaches the entire inner surface.
-This method will also work.
+Cover the bottom with your finger and pour some oil from the jukebox.
+Move your Ney so that the oil reaches the entire inner surface.
+This method will also work for you.

 Cracking on Ney

-Cracking of your Ney may occur for various reasons.
+Your Ney may crack for various reasons.
 If these cracks are not repaired, the cracks will progress and Ney may become unusable.
 Ney masters can repair these cracks according to the situation.
-For this reason, if you have a particularly good Ney and a crack has occurred, definitely give it to a master to repair it without neglecting it.
+For this reason, if you have a particularly good Ney and it has cracks, definitely give it to a master to repair it without neglecting it.